boonyong6/csharp-12-and-dotnet-8-note/README.md

 ### Choosing between an interface and abstract class

-- Every member of an interface must be public.
+- Every member of an interface must be `public`.
-- An abstract class has more flexibility in its members' access modifiers.
+- An `abstract` class has more flexibility in its members' access modifiers.

 ### Understanding polymorphism